 OHE hosts and maintains MyHigherEd Minnesota as a resource for students, parents, and educators.
 MyHigherEd simplifies the process of applying for college by providing all the information you need to know about preparing, searching, applying, and paying for college in one place.
-The college search directory provides Dual Training Grant applicants with options of training providers who are postsecondary institutions.
-Applicants are not required to partner with the training providers listed on the MyHigherEd Minnesota.
-The college search directory is a resource for applicants to explore potential training providers.
+The college search directory provides DTG LC applicants with options of training providers who are postsecondary institutions.